Spain2394/MicromouseV1/README.md

 # Introduction

-This projects will allow you to build and develop on a micromouse for maze exploration and multi-agent communication and consensus.
+This projects will allow you to build and develop on a micromouse for maze exploration and multi-agent communication and cooperation.

 # Table of contents
 1. [Bill Of Materials](#bill-of-materials)